EdgyGuy19/IMAGI/README.md

 **Important Notes:**
 - You're responsible for maintaining the quality and educational value of custom prompts
+- DO NOT change the structural format or output structure of either prompt
 - Using the teacher prompt will provide more detailed pedagogical analysis
 - The teacher prompt output may not format correctly for GitHub issues as it's designed for teacher consumption
 - After changing prompts, test with a small sample before using in production
+- Note that comments in student code are automatically removed before processing

 ### Environment Variables